jdilla342/landbay/README.md

 ```
 python case_plot.py 2023-06 --category Commercial
 ```
-The script will generate a bar plot of completed cases based on the provided month and category.
+The script will generate a bar plot of completed cases based on the provided month and category given the data exists.